michaeldmoore/michaeldmoore-multistat-panel/README.md

 For the full glory (or gory), we can check the 'Flash' option too, overriding the default 2nd flash color and rate (mS per cycle, actually) for a truely unforgettable and un-ignorable, experience.
 ![lines-and-limits](https://user-images.githubusercontent.com/3724718/30007679-5849101a-90c9-11e7-9c39-5618e8404454.png)
 ![alarms-alarms](https://user-images.githubusercontent.com/3724718/30007648-b45bfc6a-90c8-11e7-8ea8-5f43852ad27d.gif)

 (In retrospect, setting the Rate parameter to 300 or 400 works just as well, without risk of inducing epilepsy...
  ![calm-alarms](https://user-images.githubusercontent.com/3724718/30007967-6780c14a-90ce-11e7-809d-289d180ea310.gif)

  **Known Issues**
  This is a version 1.0.0 release, as such there are a few known issues that need to be added or fixed.
  * Adding an auto-test data set with random walk values (for demos and testing)
- * Pop-up/hover info box, listing all the fields returned for this row.
+ * ~~Pop-up/hover info box, listing all the fields returned for this row.~~ Done
  * Support for time-series data sets, with options for setting the metric to current, average, max, min etc.
  * Configurable settings for the axes colors (without resorting to editing the CSS style sheet)
  * Formatting the decimal places of the value (currently fixed at 2)